 Based on this evidence, the court considered the shifting burdens of the insured and insurer.
 Under the court’s analysis, the insurer had the burden of proof regarding an exclusion that limited coverage.
 The court found that the expert reports were sufficient to prove the existence of an exclusion based on the fact that the water intrusion was not caused by wind.
 Rather, the damage appeared to be caused by wear and tear and age-related deterioration, which was expressly covered by exclusions.
 The insured than had the duty to show that an exception to the exclusion applied.
 The insured tried to claim that the water damage was caused by wind that created openings for the rain to enter the property.
 However, the court rejected this claim because the only evidence presented to support this contention was that “wind could not be ruled out.”

 This shifting of burdens based on a determination regarding whether rain or wind is the primary cause of loss when pursuing a property damage claim is complex and often contentious.
-If your home is damaged in a storm, you should talk to an experienced Miami insurance claims lawyer who can help you prevail when dealing with complex issues like this one.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].